 The statements made on market trends, the development of revenue and the results for the group also apply here by virtue of the close ties between ZALANDO SE and the group companies and its weight within the group.
 The statements also reflect the expectations for the parent company in terms of trends and intensity of the expected developments of the main key performance indicators.
-The Management Board thus expects a significant increase in ZALANDO SE's revenues and a slight increase in the operating result.

-Robert Gentz David Schneider Rubin Ritter James M. Freeman, II David Schröder
+Robert Gentz David Schneider Rubin Ritter David Schröder James Freeman II